-I. Delegating Credentialing and Recredentialing
+G. Process for Delegating Credentialing and Recredentialing

-Molina will delegate credentialing and recredentialing activities to Independent Practice Associations (IPA), Provider Groups and other delegated entities that meet Molina's requirements for delegation.
+Molina will delegate credentialing and recredentialing activities to Independent Practice Associations (IPA) and Provider Groups that meet Molina's requirements for delegation.
 Molina's Delegation Oversight Committee (DOC) must approve all delegation and subdelegation arrangements, and retains the right to limit or revoke any and all delegated credentialing activities when a delegate fails to meet Molina's requirements.

-Molina's Credentialing Committee retains the right to approve new providers and provider sites and terminate practitioners, providers and sites of care based on requirements in Molina Credentialing Policy.
+Molina's Credentialing Committee retains the right to approve new providers and provider sites and terminate practitioners, providers and sites of care based on requirements in the Molina Credentialing Policy.

-To be delegated for credentialing, IPAs, Provider Groups must and other delegated entities:
+To be delegated for credentialing, IPAs and Provider Groups must:

-- Be National Committee for Quality Assurance (NCQA) accredited or certified for credentialing or pass Molina's credentialing delegation pre-assessment, which is based on NCQA credentialing standards and requirements for the Medicaid and Medicare programs, with a score of at least 90%. - Correct deficiencies within mutually agreed upon time frames when issues of noncompliance are identified by Molina at pre-assessment - Agree to Molina's contract terms and conditions for credentialing delegates - Submit timely and complete reports to Molina as described in policy and procedure - Comply with all applicable federal and state laws - If the IPA or Provider Group subdelegates primary source verification to a Credentialing Verification Organization (CVO), the CVO must be NCQA certified in all ten areas of accreditation.
+- Be National Committee for Quality Assurance (NCQA) accredited or certified for credentialing or pass Molina Healthcare's credentialing delegation pre-assessment, which is based on NCQA credentialing standards and requirements for the Medicaid and Medicare programs, with a score of at least 90%. - Correct deficiencies within mutually agreed upon time frames when issues of non-compliance are identified by Molina Healthcare at pre-assessment - Agree to Molina Healthcare's contract terms and conditions for credentialing delegates - Submit timely and complete reports to Molina Healthcare as described in policy and procedure - Comply with all applicable federal and state laws - If the IPA or Provider Group subdelegates primary source verification to a Credentialing Verification Organization (CVO), the CVO must be NCQA certified in all ten areas of accreditation.